API Reference

 streamboolean

 Stream the response as SSE.
-Defaults to true.
+Defaults to false (matches the OpenAI spec) — set to true to receive incremental chunks.
 Automatically disabled if any processor requires buffering.

 temperaturenumber